 Validate the subdomains and practices against the actual needs and purpose definitions.
 Perform this check in cases where the comprehensiveness and scope levels are assigned to subdomains and practices according to the levels of upper domains or subdomains.
 The stakeholders put the goals, needs and purpose definitions describing the organization's target security state and review them, applying changes where needed.
 For every change, consider whether the change corresponds to the same level, or whether to increase the level for this subdomain or practice.
-The level may be decreased along with the consistency checks outlined in the prior section, but it is not recommended.
+The level may be decreased along with the consistency checks outlined below.